gillianbc/react-udemy-expenses/README-DEPLOYMENT.md

 If you have issues, do `heroku logs`

 # Dev and Production Dependencies
-Heroku will ignore dev dependencies, so make sure things like ensyme and jest are in the dev dependencies section We no longer need live-server as we have webpack's dev-server for dev and our express server for production.
+Heroku will ignore dev dependencies, so make sure things like enzyme and jest are in the dev dependencies section We no longer need live-server as we have webpack's dev-server for dev and our express server for production.
 (Removed live-server in branch 137)